trychlos/pwix-editor/README.md

 #### `teSerializer`

-This is an encapsulation of the teEditor component, which manages serialized documents.
+This is an encapsulation of the Editor component, which manages serialized documents.

 The component is configurable with an object passed as an argument, which may contain: